lolyinseo/Hamster-Kombat-Bot/docs/android-auth-info-extraction-guide_en.md

-# Guide on extracting authorization information on Android
+# Guide on extracting authToken on Android

 ## Steps